TragicWarrior/xftw/README.md

 This library approximates the behavior of the now obsolete POSIX ftw() and it's successor nftw().
-Some nftw() analogs are implemented and some are unfisihed.
-Unfortunately, there will never be compelete parity due to the intentional behavior of xftw(). herever possible, ntfw() behavior is preserved.
+Some nftw() analogs are implemented and some are unfinisihed.
+Unfortunately, there will never be compelete parity due to the intentional behavior of xftw().
+Wherever possible, ntfw() behavior is preserved.

 Rationale